gekitsu/bobat-discord-wisdom/bobat-discord-wisdom.md

     their hips in close to the wall
 ```

+### Adam Ondra Heel Hook Cliff Notes

+(These are excerpted from a [Sneak Peek](https://altitudeclimbing.com/adam-ondra-sneak-peek/) for Adam’s lead climbing video course at Altitude)

+* Heel hook placement
+	* Contact area: the very outside of your heel.
+Think the triangle area where many shoes have a bit of the upper material peek through between the sole and the slingshot around the achilles tendon.
+	* Placement: place the heel with the foot vertical, contacting the hold with the rear of your heel, then make the foot do a ‘windshield wiper’ outwards until it rests with the side of the heel on the hold.
+	* Use this ‘windshield-wipe’ as a cue to engage as many muscles as possible as early in the placement as possible: knee flexed to pull your hip closer, hip rotation to pull down into the hold.
+	* The further you can ‘windshield-wipe,’ the more you can engage the rear *and outside* of your thigh and hip/glute.
+Extreme angles (toes pointing below horizontal if your flexibility permits) also put your knee at a higher stress position, so be judicious!
+* Using the heel hook
+	* To reach up, rotate your entire leg from the hip so you roll your foot ‘into’ the wall, knee above the foot, and hip rotation pulling inwards.
+	* You gain more height, engage more muscles, and generate force away from the wall to make your heel feel like a ‘third hand.’
+	* On the outmost point of your ‘windshield-wipe,’ you may even find some friction against the wall or make use of a little ripple on the rock to get a heel–toe cam going.
+(More an outdoors thing.)
+	* Adam says this technique is the best choice in 90–95% of cases.
+* The ‘wrong way’ (how Adam sees many climbers lose potential on their heel hooks):
+	* Contact area: not the outside heel but the sole rubber going up at the rear of the heel, below where the achilles tendon meets it.
+	* Allows for relatively solid ‘hanging’ but encourages being more passive and missing out on engaging big parts of the posterior chain in your legs and hips.
+In this position, you pull almost exclusively from the hamstrings.
+	* However, this can be the right choice when hooking around an arete out to the side.
+* Heel–hand matching:
+	* Often, you will place your heel to match the hand you’re going to move.
+	* Usually, it’s the better choice is to commit to the pretzel and place the heel *inside* your hand.
+	* This allows you to see the placement.
+	* Hand outside the heel encourages keeping compression between the hands while you’re moving up.
+	* Heel closer to the centre of gravity makes for a stronger position to lift your mass and keep it pulled into the wall.
+* Troubleshooting your placement:
+	* During the ‘windshield-wipe,’ keep your sole facing the wall straight on.
+That means foot pointed, not toes pulled up.
+	* At the end of the ‘windshield-wipe,’ take care not to have rolled your inside edge closer to the wall than the outside edge – keep the sole facing the wall until you start pulling up and over.
+	* It’s hard to engage on the heel hook early, when you’re below.
+Pay extra care to put as much weight through it from the beginning.
+	* Make sure you’re using your knee to pull the hips close – if your knee is too open, it’s likely your hips are far from the heel and it’s harder to pull.
+	* ‘Every time you are doing heel hooking and you are feeling that the bottom is engaged, then it means you are heel hooking right’ —Adam Ondra

+Describing this movement in text is not easy, but if you keep an eye out for how Adam heel hooks, you should hopefully be able to make sense of it. ;)

+Bonus [Nina Williams](https://www.youtube.com/watch?v=mrKQsP0J7MQ) tip for heel hooking-relevant hip mobility:
+The frog stretch and pigeon pose are your friends.

 ### Links and Other External Resources

 * Pete Whittaker – Crack Climbing.
 (ISBN: 1911342762 (UK) or 1680512153 (US)